claire-chan/document-scanner-javascript/README.md

    4. `onUpload`: Handler called when the user clicks the "Upload" button.
 8. `templateFilePath`: Path to a Capture Vision template.
 Typically not needed as the default template is used.
 9. `utilizedTemplateNames`: Template names for detection and correction.
 Typically not needed as the default template is used.
-10. `engineResourcePaths`: Paths to extra resources such as `.wasm` engine files
+10. `engineResourcePaths`: Paths to extra resources such as `.wasm` engine files.

-We will discuss two main methods of customizing DDS with `DocumentScannerConfig`:
+We will discuss two main methods of customizing **DDS** with `DocumentScannerConfig`:

 1. **Workflow Customization**: Through container definitions.
 2. **View-Based Customization**: Through configuration objects.